Overview

 at a lower cost.

-Though IPG Advisers LLC charges a management or advisory fee, in some cases, it may agree
+Though IPG Advisers charges a management or advisory fee, in some cases it may agree to

-to charge a variable performance fee in addition to a minimum fixed fee.
-In such cases, the
+charge a variable performance fee in addition to a minimum fixed fee.
+In such cases, the Adviser

-Adviser structures performance fee arrangement subject to Section 205(a)(1) of the Adviser’s
+structures performance fee arrangements subject to Section 205(a)(1) of the Advisers Act in

-Act in accordance with the available exemptions thereunder, including the exemption set forth
+accordance with the available exemptions thereunder, including the exemption set forth in Rule

 Performance fees are individually negotiated with each client and will be subject to a High-